lavak00731/validAccess/README.md

                     "sending": "Form is being sent...",
                     //Legend which will appear below a textearea with text count
-                    //Variable is the maximum characters for that field, less the characters already written on it "textcount": "{variable} characters left"
+                    //Variable is the maximum characters for that field, less the characters already written on it
+                    //Depending on the message, {variable} can be placed in different position on the sentence "textcount": "{variable} characters left"
                 }
             }

+For a json example, it can be downloaded from [folder assestExample](./assetExamples/customErrorMsgExample.json).

 ## Special Features